Online education is increasingly the option of choice for many people in search of a college degree.

 The Top 25 Online Teacher Education Programs gives our ranking of the best schools and programs in the U.S. today that offer online degrees in teaching at both the undergraduate and graduate levels.
 Why consider teaching as a career?
 As Martin Luther said, “We can get along without mayors, princes, and noblemen, but we can’t do without schools, for they must rule the world.”
 The ideas, values, and skills taught in schools are the most significant factor impacting society.
 But schools don’t teach students; teachers teach students.
 Teaching is thus the most basic profession, making education the master discipline and placing education programs that teach the art of teaching at the center of any college or university.
 The job market for teachers is huge, the demand for them is constant, and the salaries are competitive.
 For example, the annual median salary of all elementary school teachers in the United States today is about $55,000.

-The 10 Best Online Masters in Social Work (MSW) Degree Programs provides a ranking of the top colleges and universities in the country offering online courses toward the MSW degree.
+The 25 Best Master of Social Work (MSW) Online Degree Programs provides a ranking of the top colleges and universities in the country offering online courses toward the MSW degree.
 The increasingly popular online Masters of Social Work programs offer convenience and flexibility.
 Online MSW programs include theoretical coursework and a clinical practice, typically performed in a student’s local community.
 All MSW programs are required to include a mandatory clinical practice component in order to be accredited.
 Students can select from full-time and part-time online Masters of Social Work programs.
 A social work masters degree is required for jobs in clinical or public school social work.
 People with a master’s degree in social work typically work as counselors, social workers, or therapists.

 The 10 Best Online MBA Programs ranks the top 10 programs in the country for pursuing an MBA degree online.
 A number of criteria have been employed in evaluating the programs and arriving at our ranking, including the evaluations of major ranking organizations, our own analysis of the schools’ MBA programs, and awards received by the schools.
 For each program, we provide information about its national ranking in various categories, admission requirements, tuition, concentrations, internships, and other details pertaining to its academic quality.